 The author worked in several international sales and marketing positions from 1980 to 2001, and since then he has been helping primarily smaller technology companies planning and executing global growth.

-Much have changed in the past 37 years since the author started his career as a sales trainee with Control Data Corporation, and the approaches for rapid revenue generation have changed accordingly taking advantage of the lean business development methods, the Internet, and social media.
+Much has changed in the past 37 years since the author started his career as a sales trainee with Control Data Corporation, and the approaches for rapid revenue generation have changed accordingly taking advantage of the lean business development methods, the Internet, and social media.
 But some fundamental business principles have not and will never change.
 The book will help the reader understand these differences and provide inspiration for going global on a shoestring.

 The book is the second in the series of “how to” books for executives in the software industry, the first being the bestseller “Building Successful Partner Channels”.